 As registered health professionals, medical imaging and radiation therapy practitioners are expected to maintain their competence in medical imaging and/or radiation therapy practice.
-They are responsible for keeping their knowledge up-to-date by undertaking relevant CPD.
+They are responsible for keeping their knowledge current by undertaking relevant CPD.

-Legislative Context of CPD
+Legislative context of CPD